viliwonka/WeightedRandomSelector/README.md

 3. This index is used to return item from internal array/list.

 #### Minimum of linear search and binary search

+This picture demostrates what is happening under hood, to achieve good performance.

 ![alt text](https://raw.githubusercontent.com/viliwonka/WeightedRandomSelector/master/Documentation/Complexity.png "Optimized search time")

+#### TL; DR

+Just use DynamicRandomSelector, and do not forget to call Build method after modifying (adding & removing) it.